samyukthdraj/Pomodoro/README.md

 # Pomodoro
 This project is to make our work productivity more efficient.
-How this works is that we'll start the timer, work for 20 mins the timer will stop and give a 5 mins break, this will continue until every 8th lap will give us 20 mins break.
+How this works is that we'll start the timer, work for 25 mins the timer will stop and give a 5 mins break, this will continue until every 8th lap will give us 20 mins break.
+We'll be able to reset the timer by clicking the reset button.
+We'll be able to track how many laps of 25 mins work we did by the checkmarks we see, each checkmark will represent each lap.